-(multiple-value-bind (shell-stream error-stream process) (excl:run-shell-command cmd :input :stream :output :stream :error :stream) ;; do all the reading from shell-stream (when process (loop (when (sys:reap-os-subprocess :pid process :wait nil) (return)))) ;; close the streams )
+(multiple-value-bind (shell-stream error-stream process) (excl:run-shell-command cmd :input :stream :output :stream :error-output :stream) ;; do all the reading from shell-stream (when process (loop (when (sys:reap-os-subprocess :pid process :wait nil) (return)))) ;; close the streams )

 When you are using multiprocessing, you can use multiprocessing tools such as process-wait to ensure that no hanging occurs, as is done in the example under the heading excl:run-shell-command and multiprocessing above.

 Such processes often exit on there own or are killed by the user of the application but you may wish to kill them yourself from within Lisp.
 To do this, you need the pid value (which is the third returned value from run-shell-command when :wait is nil).
 We assume in what follows that the pid value is pid.
 Then:

 The function in the excl.osi package kill takes pid and a kill signal as arguments.
 For example,

 (multiple-value-setq (v1 v2 xterm-pid) (run-shell-command "exec xterm" :wait nil)) nil nil 3187 ;; An xterm appears.
 The pid is 3187, which is the value of XTERM-PID ;; Later: (excl.osi:kill 3187 excl::*sigkill*) ;; excl::*sigkill* is the constant associated with that signal ;; The xterm is killed. ;; ;; ALWAYS reap the killed process (sys:reap-os-subprocess :pid 3187) 0 3187 9

 Note the call to sys:reap-os-subprocess.
 This cleans the process from the system.
 If you neglkect to do this and you start many subprocesses, the system will clog up.